Conor McNamara: Golf

+McNamara is known to some as the ‘Jamie Johnson’ commentator from CBBC TV show Jamie Johnson.
+He commented on all the action from Phoenix FC.

 Swashbuckle

 McNamara is known to a younger, pre-school audience, as the voice of "Squawk" the parrot on the British Academy of Film and Television Arts winning Cbeebies show Swashbuckle.

 Other BBC appearances

 McNamara appears on Phil Williams' Team Talk on Wednesday nights on BBC Radio Five Live with fellow BBC Sport broadcaster Dan Walker.